 The Australia-Chile Free Trade Agreement entered into force on 6 March 2009.
 It was Australia's fifth FTA and the first with a Latin American country.

 The FTA covers goods, services and investment.
-From 1 January 2015, all tariffs were eliminated except sugar, which retains a tariff of six per cent for Australian exports to Chile.
-Since its entry into force there has been a significant increase in Australian companies operating in Chile and expanding their business in Latin America more broadly.
+From 1 January 2015, all tariffs were eliminated except sugar, which retains a tariff of six per cent for Australian exports due to Chile's price-band system.
+Since its entry into force there has been a significant increase in Australian companies operating in Chile to over 200.
+Many of these companies have expanded their business beyond Chile and into Latin America more broadly.

 Key interests and benefits

 - Elimination of almost 92 per cent of tariff lines covering 97 per cent of merchandise trade upon entry into force